-In addition to the City’s legal requirements, the City of Orem regularly receives calls from homeowners who have had a break in their water or sewer lines connecting their home to the water/sewer line in the road.
-Most of these homeowners don’t realize that they are responsible for their lateral sewer and water line repairs.
-They believe those breaks are the city’s responsibility, but that’s not the case.
+In addition to the City’s legal requirements, the City of Orem historically received an abundance of calls from homeowners who had a break in their water or sewer lines connecting their home to the water/sewer line in the road.
+Most of these homeowners didn’t realize that they are responsible for their lateral sewer and water line repairs.
+They believed those breaks were the city’s responsibility, but that wasn’t the case.
 The City wanted to be proactive in helping homeowners prepare and/or protect themselves against these large expenses.

 As we researched what other cities did to address this growing problem, we learned about these partnerships that many communities have entered into.
 In these partnerships, the claim denial rates are very low, in the case of Service Line Warranties of America (SLWA) less than 1%, and the price is much cheaper than what is offered outside of these partnerships.

 We agree that at first glance it seems out of place and odd for a City to be involved.
 However, we were getting many calls from residents that are being blindsided by these repairs, and we want to do our best to educate residents about this responsibility before the break happens.